ecommerce provided by Yahoo! Small Business

 Keep your equipment clean and well sanitized to prevent unwanted mold growth in your kitchen.
 To clean your utensils, you can rinse in cold water then in hot water to prevent milk stone.
 To sterilize your counters and equipment (including molds), you may dip them or spray them with Sani-Clean.
 No rinsing is needed.

 Choose your equipment wisely!
-Aluminum and cast-iron pots shouldn’t be considered in cheese making because of the reaction of acids with metallic salts.
+Aluminum and cast-iron pots should not be considered in cheese making because of the reaction of acids with metallic salts.
 When absorbed by the curds, these salts will cause unpleasant metallic flavors.
 They will also corrode your pots.

 Heat your milk slowly.
 Avoid direct use of the stove top to heat your milk.
 Use of a double boiler, hot water bath or warm setting on a slow cooker work very well in heating your milk.